 What Are The Signs Of Video Game Addiction?

 Gaming disorder is a pattern of behavior that negatively impacts a person's life.
 People with this mental illness prioritize playing video games over everything else.
-An adolescent with gaming disorder starts to lose interest in other activities, relationships and even essentials like eating and sleeping.
-Even worse, when gaming causes repercussions like losing friends, receiving poor grades in school or getting in trouble at home, the child continues the same behavior.
+A teen with gaming disorder starts to lose interest in other activities, relationships and even essentials like eating and sleeping.
+Even worse is when gaming causes repercussions like losing friends, receiving poor grades in school or getting in trouble at home, and the child continues the same behavior.

 If your child experiences five or more of the following signs within a 12-month period, the American Academy of Pediatrics recommends you talk to your child's doctor, as that may indicate a gaming disorder diagnosis: